List of Marvel Comics characters: C: Walter Collins

-Walter Collins is the landlord to the Baxter Building in Marvel Comics.
-The character, created by Stan Lee and John Buscema, first appeared in Fantastic Four #111 (June 1971).
+Walter Collins is a character appearing in American comic books published by Marvel Comics.
+He first appeared in Fantastic Four #111 (June 1971) and was created by Stan Lee and John Buscema.

-Walter Collins purchased the Baxter Building when the Fantastic Four were facing financial difficulties.
-Walter was initially happy with the decision, but came to regret it after many of the Four's adventures affected the building drastically.
-As the Baxter Building's landlord, Collins constantly found himself trying to evict the Four through various means, however he is usually shooed out by Mister Fantastic, hung up by the Thing and at one point had an eviction letter burned up by the Human Torch in front of him.
+Collins purchased the Baxter Building when the Fantastic Four were facing financial difficulties, becoming the building's landlord.
+Collins was initially happy with the decision, but came to regret it after many of the Four's adventures affected the building drastically.

-He seemed to finally succeed in having them evicted when they broke up, but was disappointed when nobody wanted to rent the former headquarters.
-The Four eventually reunited and he was forced to accept his rowdy tenants.

-After returning from vacation, Walter was horrified by the damage done to the building.
-He once again threatened to evict the Four, only to be presented a check causing Walter to walk away grinning.
-He was never seen again.

-Colosso-Bug

-Colosso-Bug is an anthropomorphic insect version of Colossus and a member of the X-Bugs.
+Collins lost ownership of the Baxter Building to the Maggia group led by Top Man.
+After Top Man, Hammerhead, and Gimlet were defeated by the Fantastic Four, Collins regained ownership of the Baxter Building.

 Comet

-Comet (Harris Moore) is a character in American comic books published by Marvel Comics.
+Comet (Harris Moore) is a character appearing in American comic books published by Marvel Comics.
 He first appears in Nova #21 (September 1978), and was created by Marv Wolfman and John Buscema.

 In the late 1950s, radiation from a gaseous entity resembling a tiny comet mutagenically alters Moore, giving him superhuman flying and electrical powers, which he uses as the Comet, a costumed crimefighter.
 Decades later, he goes to Xandar to aid its people in their war against the Skrulls as one of the Champions of Xandar.
-After his son Crimebuster dies, the Comet chooses to remain on Xandar.
-The Comet dies battling the forces of Nebula.
+After his son Crimebuster dies, Comet chooses to remain on Xandar.
+Comet dies battling the forces of Nebula.

 Consultant

-Consultant is a character appearing in American comic books published by Marvel Comics.

-The Consultant was an unnamed man who served as a consultant for various villains like Armadillo, Boomerang, and Grizzly.
+The Consultant is an unnamed man who served as a consultant for various villains like Armadillo, Boomerang, and Grizzly.
 At one point, he used the alias of "Hippo".

-During the "Dark Reign" storyline, Quasimodo researched Consultant for Norman Osborn.
-He states that Osborn can use Consultant's talent of providing or upgrading superpowers while also providing a client base.